 The Desert Express is a brilliant way to travel from Windhoek, Namibia’s capital, to Swakopmund on the coast, without missing out on any of the wildlife or scenery…

-130km from Windhoek we arrived at Oropoko Lodge for a game drive (included in the price of the train fare).
+130km from Windhoek we arrived at Oropoko Lodge for a game drive, included in the price of the train fare and one of my favourite things to do in Namibia.
 Here we got up close to leathery White Rhino while Giraffe kept half a long-lashed eye on us from the shade of the trees.
 We spotted Warthog, Crocodile, Springbok and Oryx and a herd of around forty Buffalo, out to impress, kicked up the dust in a scene stealing stampede.

 Swakopmund sits on the edge of the dunes on the Atlantic coast, a slightly odd but quaint town with German, colonial-style wooden, buildings.
 To give you an idea it’s where the recent re-make of ‘The Prisoner’ was shot.
-It’s Namibia’s only beach resort and is an ideal base for a variety of tours.
+It’s Namibia’s only beach resort and is an ideal base for a variety of tours and safaris in Namibia.

 From sand to sea and our boat, The Olin, sets off on a slightly chilly, overcast morning for a cruise round Walvis Bay with Mola Mola Sea Safaris.www.mola-namibia.com.
 Before long a wet, black nose appears at the back of the boat and Sally a huge, smelly but sociable, Sea Lion clambers aboard.
 After entertaining us and demanding some fish in return she sploshes back into the water and surfs along behind us in the boat’s wake.
 There’s major competition between the Sea Lions for fishy treats and two or three others try to join us but this is strictly first come first served.